filip2cz/graph-pdu-schneider-e/README.md

 ## Something about versions:

-### v1.X
+### One-time logging
-This version downloads the data directly from the PDU and makes a graph from it.
+It connects to the server once, downloads the log and makes a graph.
+Suitable for one-off or regular runs on a personal computer.

-### v2.X
+### Periodic logging
-This version has 2 parts: server and client.
-The server periodically downloads the log from the PDU, which makes it possible to make graphs over a longer period without losing precision.
-The client then downloads the data from the server and makes a graph from it.
+It downloads the log at regular itervals, making it possible to make longer-term graphs.
+Suitable for constant running on servers.